 The Virginia Beach SPCA’s Doris Malbon Taylor shelter on Holland Road opened in 1989.
 A focus on furthering community involvement led to increased impact in the Tidewater Area and beyond.
 During this time, the VBSPCA coordinated the development and enactment of Virginia’s first felony animal cruelty legislation, which was signed into effect in 1999.
 It was also during this decade that the Virginia Beach SPCA’s Humane Education program began to reach younger students through it’s Early Discoveries program, which would later become the Compassion Classroom program.
 The Wildlife program also began hosting community forums on ways to humanely handle urban and suburban wildlife conflicts.

 Throughout the 21st century, the Virginia Beach SPCA has continued to further its reach.
 A mobile Neuter Scooter was purchased in 2007 and now provides affordable spay/neuter and vaccine services through the seven cities, Williamsburg, and the Eastern Shore.
 In 2010, Second Chance Thrift opened its doors with a portion of all proceeds benefiting the Virginia Beach SPCA.
 In 2015, the Virginia Beach SPCA Pet Supplies & Adoption Center opened, offering a full line of humane retail products and a reduced stress shelter environment for adoptable animals.
-Since opening, The Pet Supplies & Adoption Center has allowed the Virginia Beach SPCA to find homes for an additional 700 animals each year.
+Since opening, The Pet Supplies & Adoption Center allowed the Virginia Beach SPCA to find homes for an additional 700 animals each year until closing in September of 2019.
 Through the Humane Society of the United States’ Sister Shelter program, the Virginia Beach SPCA has worked to provide guidance to shelters in Puerto Rico and continues to support other regional shelters through animal transfers.